deepwater-hooligans/docs/README.md

 ### Ships you must own
 * 10MN Jam Tengu (`BIGAB.tengus`)
 * 50MN Gank Tengu (`BIGAB.gankgus`)
-* Kikimora
 * Nightmare (`BIGAB.nightmares`)
 * 10MN Legion (`BIGAB.heavyarmor`)
 * Tempest Fleet Issue (`BIGAB.heavyarmor`)
+* Kikimora

 These are the line dps ships for our main doctrines.

-Logi and other support ships are handout, but if you know you fly a role commonly you can purchase your own copies.
+Logi and other support ships have handouts available, but if you know you fly a role commonly you can purchase your own copies.
 They are SRP'd at 100%.

 You **must** own a dps ship even if you usually fly support.

 ### Pods you must own
-* Mid-grade Nirvana + hardwirings pod (available in the cargo of the Nightmare in the `BIGAB.nightmares` channel)
+* Mid-grade Nirvana + hardwirings (available in the cargo of the Nightmare in the `BIGAB.nightmares` channel)
 * Mid-grade Amulet pod (w/ HG-1005).
 If you can afford a high-grade pod buy one, but be warned there is **no pod SRP**

 ## Things you should probably own